Robert Fisk, veteran foreign correspondent, dies at 74

 “I realized – there were all the Afghan men and boys who had attacked me who should never have done so but whose brutality was entirely the product of others, of us — of we who had armed their struggle against the Russians and ignored their pain and laughed at their civil war,” he wrote.

 His most controversial reporting, however, was on the conflict in Syria in the past decade.
-Fisk, who was often allowed access to government-held areas when other journalists were banished, was accused of siding with the government of President Bashar Assad and whitewashing crimes committed by Syrian security forces, most famously when he cast doubt on whether the government carried out chemical attacks against civilians in the Damascus suburb of Douma.
+Fisk, who was often allowed access to government-held areas when other journalists were banished, was accused of siding with the government of President Bashar Assad and whitewashing crimes committed by Syrian security forces.

+In 2018, he cast doubt on whether a poison gas attack blamed on the government had taken place in the Damascus suburb of Douma in 2018.
+The global chemical weapons watchdog later said it found “reasonable grounds” that chlorine was used as a weapon.

 His deep attachment to Lebanon and its people consistently came through his writing.
 Following the massive explosion that tore through Beirut port on Aug.
 4 and destroyed large parts of the city, he wrote a scathing article that summed up the country’s curse and corrupt political class.